 Pineapples contain a powerful enzyme called bromelain.
 An increasing number of clinical studies have identified the pain-fighting properties of this potent enzyme.
 Research has shown that a diet high in bromelain can dampen down inflammation and calm osteoarthritic pain as effectively as NSAIDs.
 Studies also indicate that bromelain can relieve the cramping pain associated with inflammatory bowel disease.

-Backing up previous studies, research from the highly respected Johns Hopkins Medical Institution in the US indicates that soy protein has significant anti-inflammatory and painkilling properties when eaten as part of a healthy, balanced diet.
-If your diet is lacking in soy, try adding sources of this healthy protein such as tofu, soy milk and endamame beans – it could make all the difference to your perception of pain.
+Backing up previous studies, research from the highly respected Johns Hopkins Medical Institution in the US indicates that soy protein has significant anti-inflammatory and painkilling properties when eaten as part of a healthy, balanced diet, although this study was carried out on rats so it remains to be seen whether it works on humans.
+If your diet is lacking in soy, try adding sources of this healthy protein such as tofu, soy milk and edamame beans – it could make all the difference to your perception of pain.